 The Hearing Panel option may not be available during dead week, final examinations, breaks or other periods.
 If feasible for the Hearing Panel, a hearing will proceed during these times.
-Additionally, a Hearing Panel may not be available when the Dean of

-Student Affairs determine that appearing before the panel poses a threat to the physical welfare of panel members or witness(es).
+Also, a Hearing Panel may not be available when the Dean of Student Affairs determines that appearing before the panel threatens the physical welfare of panel members or witness(es).

-The Hearing Panel shall be selected from the Student Conduct Committee which is comprised of a minimum of 5 faculty nominated by the Faculty Council and appointed by the President; 5 staff nominated by the Staff Advisory Council and appointed by the President; and 5 students,.
+The Hearing Panel shall be selected from the Student Conduct Committee which is comprised of a minimum of 5 faculty nominated by the Faculty Council and appointed by the President; 5 staff nominated by the Staff Advisory Council and appointed by the President; and 5 students nominated by the Student Association.
+The students must not have a disciplinary record.
+The Association Vice President will work with the Dean of Student Affairs to ensure eligibility.

 A Hearing Panel shall consist of three disinterested members - one faculty member, one student and one staff member -selected from the Student Conduct Committee by Student Affairs.
 The faculty member will be the chairperson.
 A list of panel members will be available three days in advance of the hearing.
-Prior to the hearing, alternate Hearing Panel members may be seated to be available in case of conflicts.
+Before the hearing, alternate Hearing Panel members may be seated to be available in case of conflicts.